2009 G20 London summit protests: G20 Meltdown

-Following the damage to the bank there were violent confrontations with the police with police using batons against the protesters while trying to push them back.
+Following the damage to the bank, there were violent confrontations with the police with police using batons against the protesters while trying to push them back.
 Some protesters fought back, including one masked protester who hit police with a pole, resulting in one injury and a smoke or flour bomb was also thrown.
 A branch of HSBC also had windows smashed.
 A journalist reported that the police "were spat on, hit and had vile abuse screamed into their faces from inches away."

 A professional photographer saw what they described as "agents provocateurs" instigating violence.
 One who was throwing bottles was challenged by protesters, who accused him of being a police officer.
 He ran to police lines and was allowed through after showing I.D.
 Tom Brake MP has also said that members of the crowd told him about suspected agents provocateurs who had been encouraging the crowd to throw objects at the police.
 A police spokesman said that "We would never deploy officers in this way or condone such behaviour."

 Without alternative facilities, people used the entrances to Bank Underground station as a urinal, although the police said that temporary toilets and water were made available to protesters.
 As people were eventually allowed to leave at about 20:00, they were asked for their names and addresses, and required to have a photograph taken.
 They are, under the law, obliged to provide their name and address, however they did not need to provide the photograph, but those who refused were put back in the pen.

 Commander Bob Broadhurst, the officer in charge of policing the G20 protests, said that the "overall mood" of the 1 April demonstrations was good although "unfortunately small groups of protesters intent on violence mixed with the crowds of lawful demonstrators."
-A bystander, Ian Tomlinson, died after being pushed to the ground by a police officer.
+Phillip Georgopoulos, a student from Dudley who threw a computer monitor through the window of an RBS branch, was later jailed for two-and-a-half years A bystander, Ian Tomlinson, died after being pushed to the ground by a police officer.